chef-training/introduction_to_testing/scene_03.md

 SOURCE CODE
 ^ (<- that carrot indicates the location within the source where the issue was detected)
 ```

+By default, rubocop shows the progress format.
 You can choose how you want to see your output in different ways.
 Formatters provide a way to group issues into categories.
-By default, Rubocop shows the progress format.

 Choosing the offenses format gives output groups categories like:

 ```
+$ rubocop --format offenses

 5   Style/EmptyLinesAroundBlockBody
 5   Style/SingleSpaceBeforeFirstArg